RamiChaar/NBA-Stats-API/README.md

 # NBA-Stats-API

 A RESTful API which retrieves data on NBA player statistics.
 Data includes general player information, as well as season statistical averages for each season every player has played in.
-Data can be queried from all NBA seasons (1949-50 season the 2021-22) and from all NBA teams that exist and have existed in the past (68 total).
+Data can be queried from all NBA seasons (1949-50 to 2021-22) and from all NBA teams that exist and have existed in the past (68 total).

 Data does not include statistics from the ABA or BAA.